bequrios/pylindas/example/Cubes/concept_table_airport/README.md

 # Implementation of concept tables and multilingual concepts
-This is a proposal implementation to handle:
+This is a first implementation to handle:
 - concept tables
 - multilingual concepts